Designing for Greater Efficiency (DfGE)

 The course uses case studies and examples to teach students how to design for resource-efficiency and how to sell those designs in a commercial setting.
 DfGE is offered by IFC, a member of the World Bank Group, to encourage resource efficiency in the construction on sector.

 DfGE online is a 16-hour course that can be taken at your own time and pace.
-Learners will have three (3) months to access course materials and to take the course.
+Learners will have three (3) months to access course materials and to take the course online.
 The final design project will be submitted online for evaluation by an assigned evaluator.

 It is recommended that learners have a working knowledge of database software (i.e. MS Excel), architectural and engineering drawings, and basic mathematics.
 Information about the DfGE online course is available for download here.